Dorie Greenspan

+Early life

+Dorie Greenspan was born in Brooklyn, New York.
+Greenspan did not grow up cooking.
+When she was 13, she nearly burned down her family kitchen after attempting to deep fry frozen french fries.
+Greenspan attended Brooklyn College.
+At 19, while a student there, she wed.
+It was during her time in college that she began to cook out of necessity.

+Greenspan initially pursued an academic path in gerontology.
+However, after the birth of her son, she found herself unable to finish her dissertation and uninterested in returning to academia.
+Her husband suggested she try baking, which became her entry point into the food industry.
+Greenspan found work as a baker, but was fired from her first baking job, describing her efforts as "terrible."
+She gradually built a career as a food writer, accepting small assignments and shadowing chefs.

 Culinary career

 Greenspan has won the James Beard Foundation Award five times, as well as the International Association of Culinary Professionals Cookbook of the Year Awards for Desserts by Pierre Hermé and Around My French Table, and Dorie's Cookies.
 She has also been listed on the James Beard Foundation's Who's Who of Food and Beverage in America.

-She is among the first culinary professionals to produce cooking apps for mobile phones and tablet computers.
+She is among the first culinary professionals to produce cooking applications for mobile phones and tablet computers.

 Personal life

 Greenspan lives in Manhattan, Paris and Westbrook, Connecticut.